Loving143/Bank_Account_Management_System/README.md

-This is the branch which is to be used by dev-navneet.
+This is the branch which is to be used by dev-navneet and now git commands are working fine.